 The first aid kits should be positioned in a way that makes them clearly visible.
 There should be signs in place that point to them and there should never be anything that blocks the first aid kit.
 Ideally, right next to the first aid kit should be a wash basin with both hot and cold running water and a supply of clean towels and soap.

-It is not enough to just install the first aid kits and hope that there will be no emergencies.
+However, it is not enough to just install the first aid kits and to hope that there will be no emergencies.
 As an employer, you need to make sure that the first aid kits are regularly checked, so that the items are replaced before their expiry dates and that used items are regularly replenished.

 What Should Be in a Basic First Aid Kit?